Home Page

 But there is no right to appeal enshrined in the Act.
 This is unfortunate because the Scottish judiciary actively discourages appeals.

-Unlike in England, you cannot appeal on the evidence and force a retrial.
+Unlike in England, you cannot appeal on the evidence and demand a retrial.

-It would be impossible anyway, because there are no written records kept of Sheriff Court proceedings.
+It would be impossible anyway, because no written records are kept of Sheriff Court proceedings.

 Under the Scottish system, you can only challenge the Sheriff's application of the law.